Armacryss/brackets-utf8-converter/README.md

 - [ ] Ability to detect encoding/convert a single file
 - [ ] BONUS : React to "UNSUPPORTED_ENCODING_ERR" to provide a way to suggest a conversion (I don't know if it's possible ... gotta check the API)
 - [ ] BONUS : Work ASYNC
+- [ ] Add more comments in coffeescripts !